NABU

 Read

-Peatlands, climate and people: A conversation for a greener future
+Peatlands, climate and people: Conversations for a greener future

-Peatlands are among the most important ecosystems on our planet.
-But they are under enormous pressure.
-Let's get together to explore the state of peatland restoration and the pathways to a greener future with some of Europes leading experts.
-Please register for the event here by 20nd of May.
+Peatlands are among the most important ecosystems on our planet - but they are under enormous pressure.
+Over 70 guests came together in Berlin to explore the state of peatland restoration and pathways to a greener future with some of Europe's leading experts.

 Ever wondered why people keep on talking about peatlands?
-You will know after our event on the 22nd of May in Berlin!
+The answer to this question crystallised at our event on the 22nd of May in Berlin!
 Rich in biodiversity, peatlands play a crucial role in climate regulation and water cycling.
 Over thousands of years, these landscapes have formed deep layers of peat – acting as immense carbon sinks.
 However, due to drainage and degradation, vast amounts of greenhouse gases are now being released, accelerating global warming.
 Clearly, the need for restoration has never been more urgent.

 Bringing together scientists, policymakers, business and civil society

-Hosted by the LIFE PeatCarbon project, the event "Peatland, climate and people: A conversation for a greener future" brings together experts from across Europe to explore the state of peatland restoration and the pathways to a greener future.
-Through thought-provoking keynotes and dynamic panel discussions, we will highlight innovative solutions that drive real impact.
+Hosted by the LIFE PeatCarbon project, the event ‘Peatlands, climate and people: A conversation for a greener future’ brought together experts from across Europe to explore the state of peatland restoration and the pathways to a greener future.
+Through thought-provoking keynotes and dynamic panel discussions, we highlighted innovative solutions that drive real impact.

-Beyond the discussions, this evening is an opportunity to connect and collaborate with leaders from science, policy, business, and civil society.
-Expect insightful conversations, live performances and a curated selection of food and drinks in a setting designed to spark ideas and partnerships.
+Beyond the discussions, this evening was an opportunity to connect and collaborate with leaders from science, policy, business, and civil society.
+With insightful conversations, live performances and a curated selection of food and drinks in a setting designed to spark ideas and partnerships, our event has been a big success and a rare opportunity to exchange expert knowledge on peatland restoration.

-The event is hosted by the LIFE Peat Carbon project in co-operation with the Embassy of the Republic of Latvia in Germany.
+The event was hosted by the LIFE Peat Carbon project in co-operation with the Embassy of the Republic of Latvia in Germany.

 LIFE Peat Carbon and MOre